Skip to content

 go

-// Constructor parameters = Dependency declaration
+// Constructor parameter = Dependency declaration

 func NewUserController(svc *service.UserService) *UserController {